Alpel99/skyrama/README.md

     * To a country: send planes to a country
         * this needs to be preselected by sending one plane there before starting the bot
     * _only the first five buddies can be used, scrolling in the buddy list is not possible/will stop the bot from working_
+    * To a random country: random continent/country is selected
+        * will most likely not hit all countries eventually
 * A number input that has different uses depending on the starting options:
     * Selected buddy: Choose buddy by index
     * Random buddy: How many random buddies